Zeronix-Git/Competitive_Wargroove_modding/README.md

 - Turn timer
 - Ability to undo move
 - Saving replays with some sort of log
-- Allow damage calculation on units not within attack range

 ### Contributors

 - Pokachi (Ophelia on Discord)
 -- Updated damage display to reflect no RNG
+-- Unlocked damage calculator to global range